 As mentioned beforehand, the actual hardware will differ in behavior from its theoretical counterpart.
-These discrepancies will in fact differ by more than we can accept and use without countermeasures.
-Therefore we can say that all signals with a signoficant difference of behavior ($\approx 5\%$) will need to be corrected.
+Therefore it is possible to say that all signals with a significant difference of behavior ($\approx 5\%$) will need to be corrected.

 To calibrate these readouts we need to employ some simple actions.